prometheus/docs/content/docs/philosophy/philosophy.md

 ## Embrace cloud-native technologies

-In many ways, the cloud-native approach mirrors the Unix philosphy, updating it for the modern world.
+In many ways, the cloud-native approach mirrors the Unix philosophy, updating it for the modern world.

 1. Micro-services are the equivalent of doing one thing well
-2. Ubiquitous APIs enable interoperatbility in the cloud-native world
+2. Ubiquitous APIs enable interoperability in the cloud-native world
-3. Releasing early, realeasing often, and failing quickly is important when failure is part of expected operations
+3. Releasing early, releasing often, and failing quickly is important when failure is part of expected operations
 4. Automation is key, freeing up humans to make more useful use of their time